dhewm/dhewm.github.io/index.md

 # News

+#### 2021-02-23: _dhewm3 1.5.1 Release Candidate 3_

+Finally, the third (and hopefully last) Release Candidate of the upcoming 1.5.1 release is available!

+You can **[download it at Github](https://github.com/dhewm/dhewm3/releases/tag/1.5.1_RC3)** (incl. builds for Windows and 64bit Linux)

+**Changes since Release Candidate 2:**

+* Fix lingering messages in HUD after loading savegame
+    - Sometimes the "Game saved..." message didn't go away after loading a savegame (when having saved while it still was showing from last save)
+* Uploaded updated builds of Mod DLLs, now also supporting [LibreCoop](https://www.moddb.com/mods/librecoop-dhewm3-coop) and [The Lost Mission](https://www.moddb.com/mods/the-lost-mission)
+* Don't use translation in Autosave filenames (see [#305](https://github.com/dhewm/dhewm3/issues/305))
+    - In the Spanish translation all the Alpha Lab autosaves got the same name, now the autosave name is based on the mapename instead which is distinct
+* Create the game window on the display the cursor is currently on (when using more than one display)
+* Added `r_fullscreenDesktop` CVar to set if fullscreen mode should be "classic" or "Desktop" which means a borderless window at desktop resolution
+* Fullscreen modes that are not at the current desktop resolution should work better now
+    - including nvidia DSR / AMD VSR; for that you might have to use the supplied `dhewm3_notools.exe`, as DSR/VSR seem to be incompatible with applications that use MFC (the GUI framework used for the Doom3 tools like the D3Radiant)
+* Fixed clipping bug in delta1 (see [#328](https://github.com/dhewm/dhewm3/issues/328))
+* Improve compatibility with some custom scripts ("t->c->value.argSize == func->parmTotal" Assertion; see [#303](https://github.com/dhewm/dhewm3/issues/303))
+* Update savegame format (see [#303](https://github.com/dhewm/dhewm3/issues/303) and [#344](https://github.com/dhewm/dhewm3/issues/344))
+    - old savegames still work, but new savegames can't be loaded with older versions of dhewm3

 #### 2020-07-21: _dhewm3 1.5.1 Release Candidate 2_

 The second Release Candidate of the upcoming 1.5.1 release is available!